 People seem to think that rainwater has no problems with it.
 This is wrong to assume.
 Keep in mind, it is STILL from nature.
 This water has not been purified as of yet.
 Therefore, it has not gone through all the steps, from a health standpoint, to be considered 100% safe to drink.

-Rainwater can actually contain pathogens, parasites, bacteria, viruses, and even chemicals that can actually make you sick.
+Rainwater can actually contain pathogens, parasites, bacteria, viruses, and even chemicals or acids from acid rain that can actually make you sick.
 Again, this is often depending on the location you’re in.
 For example, if you’re near a place like China where there is a lot of air pollution, that can get into the clouds.

 The pollution that goes into the air has to end up somewhere, which is the entire basis behind man-made climate change.
 However, it holds true heavily with rainwater.
 Once the pollution is absorbed by the environment around you….that gets into the clouds and comes out in the rainwater you’ve collected.